clintrizzo/clintrizzo/README.md

 * Web Developer with a background in Customer Service.
 Recognized as proactive, resourceful, and persistent problem-solver.
 Excellent communicator with effective client relationship building skills.
 Earned a Certificate in Full-Stack Web Development from the University of CA-Irvine with the goal of becoming a skilled Web Developer.
 Languages learned were HTML/CSS, Javascript, Node, Express, and React.
 Main goal in becoming a successful Web Developer is to continue learning as much as possible to become an essential asset to any team.
 Because of the skills learned through the bootcamp and personal background any task given will be completed.

 * Currently working for Server Farm as a QA Tester in the hopes of moving forward with becoming a developer
-* Self learning: on the side I continue to learn and am currently building a website that will have six different games using javascript.
-After completely building all the games out the second part of the project is to bring in google authenticator and build out a database for users to track their scores for each game.
+* Self learning: currently learning components using angular and will build a client panel that will be deployed using firebase hosting

 ## Languages, Tools, and Others
 Languages: